Denis Moran (Gaelic footballer): Records

-In all Moran collected eleven Munster Championship medals.
-He played in ten All-Ireland finals, ending up on the winning side on eight occasions.
+All in all Moran collected eleven Munster Championship medals, he played in ten All-Ireland finals, ending up on the winning side on eight occasions.
 His record haul of All-Ireland medals is a record that he shares with fellow Kerrymen Pat Spillane, Páidí Ó Sé, Ger Power and Mikey Sheehy.
 Moran, however, stands apart, along with Dublin's Stephen Cluxton, as the only players to win their eight medals playing in the one position.
-Furthermore, Moran was the only member of the Kerry team to have played every single minute in those eight victorious All-Ireland finals.
-This record had been equaled only by Dublin’s James McCarthy and Stephen Cluxton.
+Moran was the only member of the Kerry team to have played all eight victorious All-Ireland finals.
+This record had been equalled only by Dublin’s James McCarthy and Stephen Cluxton.

 Personal life

 Moran is based in Tralee and works as a regional officer with Shannon Development.
-His son, David, followed in 'Ogie's' footsteps and, after playing with the Kerry minor team in 2006, he subsequently joined the senior team and played with Kerry in the 2006 All-Ireland Minor Football Championship final.
+His son, David, followed in Morans footsteps and, after playing with the Kerry minor team in 2006, he subsequently joined the senior team and played with Kerry in the 2006 All-Ireland Minor Football Championship final.
 He was added to the Kerry senior squad for the 2008 National Football League and appeared in the first three games against Donegal, Tyrone and Derry.